PelionIoT/mbl-docs/Docs/develop_applications/develop_applications_workflow.md

 <span class="tips">**Tip:** More information about containers and packages is available in our [Reference section](../references/application-containers-and-packages.html).</span>

 There are many ways to create applications that can be packaged in the IPK format so that the MBL application framework can install and run them.
-Mbed example applications use a Docker cross-compiling tool, [dockcross](https://github.com/dockcross/dockcross), which has a standard image with everything needed to compile C and C++ applications for Linux on ARMv7.
-Add a layer on top of the standard dockcross image, and that layer includes the tools to create an IPK package (`opkg-utils`).
+This example application uses a Docker cross-compiling tool, [dockcross](https://github.com/dockcross/dockcross), which has a standard image with everything needed to compile C and C++ applications for Linux on ARMv7.
+An additional layer on top of the standard dockcross image includes the tools to create an IPK package (`opkg-utils`).
 The resulting cross-compilation docker image, referred to here as `mbl-dockcross`, takes a standard MakeFile and builds according to its instructions:

 1. Builds the application using `mbl-dockcross` to cross-compile.
-1. Creates an OCI bundle, the container, which combines our built application and our configuration file.
+1. Creates an `.oci` bundle, the container, which combines our built application and our configuration file.
-1. Creates an IPK file.
+1. Creates an `.ipk` file.
 This is the file format the MBL's package manager, which installs applications, can handle.
-1. Put your IPK into a TAR, to match the requirements of the Device Management Update service.
+1. Put your `.ipk` into a `.tar`, to match the requirements of the Device Management Update service.

 The applications in the following tutorials all use a MakeFile and `mbl-dockcross` to cross-compile.
 They introduce different levels of reliance on Docker and access from the dockerized application to the device: